 2. Go multi-channel or go home

 Any contact center analytics product or a contact center analytics software worth its salt will first look to integrate contact centers with core enterprise applications and data warehouses to gain holistic insights.
 It should integrate multiple sources of channel data such as IVR, ACD, email, chat, and social to help enterprises track, monitor and analyze critical contact center KPIs.
 It should also enable omni-channel customer experience, which is connected, seamless and unified.

 Question to ask: Does it allow multi-channel and cross-channel analytics natively?

-iii) Offers you the Ability to Interact with Data
+3. Offers you the ability to interact with data

 An ideal contact center analytics software should allow DIY reporting and advanced UX capabilities to empower agents to create ad hoc reports, use historical data on the fly, change filters – all with an advanced and simple-to-use GUI.
 It should also offer prebuilt contact center data analysis templates.
 This will lead to a greater flexibility and lesser dependency on report developers.
 Agents should also be able to choose from an array of graphical formats to display results, see trends and anomalies, and drill into the data for deeper detail while preserving the context.